 In the second part of the paper, we develop and calibrate a structural model to translate local effects of tourism into aggregate effects on social welfare and land use change.
-Key features of the model are domestic and international trade in goods and tourism-related services, four sectors with input-output linkages including 10 different agricultural products, natural advantages, local amenities, and agglomeration economies.
+Key features of the model are domestic and international trade in goods and tourismrelated services, four sectors with input-output linkages including 10 different agricultural products, natural advantages, local amenities, and agglomeration economies.
 We first use data on wages and employment to calibrate the model to Brazilian data for 2010 and to back out unobserved local advantages and amenities.
 The calibration also uses our empirical result on the share of jobs in tourism-related services that can be attributed to tourism.
 In a second step we use the fully calibrated model for the simulation of counterfactual simulation in which we switch off domestic and international tourism.
-The results of these simulations suggest overall slightly negative effects of tourism on aggregate welfare and a slight increase in natural land cover relative to the counterfactual without any tourism.
-Notably, the net effects on land use mask spatial heterogeneity with tourism increasing natural land cover relative to the counterfactual scenario especially in the legal Amazon region.
+The results of these simulations suggest overall slightly negative effects of tourism on aggregate welfare and an increase in natural land cover relative to the counterfactual without any tourism.